cartheur/ideal/README.md

 ### -----   *I*mplementation of *DE*velopment*A*l *L*earning    -----

-An _ideal_ algorithm for control in the manner of Cybernetics.
+An _ideal_ algorithm for intuitive control in the manner of Cybernetics - specifically W. Ross Ashby in _Design for a Brain_, 2nd Edition, 1960.

 This branch contains the foundational module.
 Where we start is the concept of the _embodied paradigm_.
-One.

 Be forwarned that it is not _exactly_ like reinforcement learning, a shade that yields significantly different effects.